 Scrub potatoes and trim any bruises and other imperfections.
 Cut into 1/2- to 1-inch pieces.

-In a large bowl, combine the cooled potatoes with the diced celery, chopped egg, and onion.
+In a large bowl, combine the potatoes, celery, eggs, and onion.

-In another bowl, combine 3/4 cup of the mayonnaise with the sour cream, dill, dill relish, pepper, and salt; blend well.
+In medium bowl, combine the mayonnaise, sour cream, dill, dill relish, and salt and pepper to taste.

 - Potatoes will absorb more of the dressing if they're dressed while still warm.